 Imunon's vaccine candidate comprises a single plasmid vector containing the DNA sequence encoding multiple SARS-CoV-2 antigens.
-Delivery will be evaluated intramuscularly, intradermally, or subcutaneously with a non-viral synthetic DNA delivery carrier that facilitates vector delivery into the cells of the injected tissue and has potential immune adjuvant properties.
-Unique designs and formulations of Imunon vaccine candidates may offer several potential key advantages.
-The synthetic polymeric DNA carrier is an important component of the vaccine composition as it has the potential to facilitate the vaccine immunogenicity by improving vector delivery and, due to potential adjuvant properties, attract professional immune cells to the site of vaccine delivery.
+Delivery will be evaluated intramuscularly, intradermally, or subcutaneously with a non-viral synthetic DNA delivery system.
+This delivery system facilitates vector delivery into the cells of the injected tissue and has potential immune adjuvant properties.
+Unique features of Imunon vaccine candidates may offer several potential key advantages.
+The synthetic polymeric DNA is an important component of the vaccine composition as it has the potential to facilitate the vaccine immunogenicity by improving delivery and, due to potential adjuvant properties, attract professional immune cells to the site of vaccine delivery.

-Future vaccine technology will need to address viral mutations and the challenges of efficient manufacturing, distribution, and storage.
+Future vaccine technology will need to address viral mutations and the challenges of efficient manufacturing, distribution, and administration.
 We believe an adaptation of our TheraPlas technology, PLACCINE, has the potential to meet these challenges.
-Our approach is described in our provisional patent filing and is summarized as a DNA vaccine technology platform characterized by a single plasmid DNA with multiple coding regions.
+Our technology is described in our provisional patent filing and is summarized as a DNA vaccine technology platform characterized by a single plasmid vector containing multiple coding regions.
 The plasmid vector is designed to express multiple pathogen antigens.
-It is delivered via a synthetic delivery system and has the potential to be easily modified to create vaccines against a multitude of infectious diseases, addressing:
+It is delivered via a synthetic delivery system and has the potential to be easily modified to create vaccines against a multitude of infectious diseases, including SARS-CoV-2.

-- Viral Mutations: PLACCINE may offer broad-spectrum and mutational resistance (variants) by targeting multiple antigens on a single plasmid vector. - Durable Efficacy: PLACCINE delivers a DNA plasmid-based antigen that could result in durable antigen exposure and a robust vaccine response to viral antigens. - Storage & Distribution: PLACCINE allows for stability that is compatible with manageable vaccine storage and distribution. - Simple Dosing & Administration: PLACCINE is a synthetic delivery system that should require a simple injection that does not require viruses or special equipment to deliver its payload.
+- Viral Mutations: PLACCINE may offer broad-spectrum and mutational resistance (variants) by targeting multiple viral antigens from a single plasmid vector. - Durable Efficacy: PLACCINE delivers a DNA plasmid-based antigen that could result in durable antigen exposure and a long-lasting vaccine response to viral antigens. - Storage & Distribution: PLACCINE allows for stability that is compatible with manageable vaccine storage and distribution requirements. - Simple Dosing & Administration: PLACCINE is a synthetic delivery system that should require a simple injection and does not require viruses or special equipment to deliver its payload.

-On September 2, 2021, the Company announced results from preclinical in vivo studies showing production of antibodies and cytotoxic T-cell response specific to the spike antigen of SARS-CoV-2 when immunizing BALB/c mice with the Company's next-generation PLACCINE DNA vaccine platform.
-Moreover, the antibodies to SARS-CoV-2 spike antigen prevented the infection of cultured cells in a viral neutralization assay.
-The production of antibodies predicts the ability of PLACCINE to protect against SARS-CoV-2 exposure, and the elicitation of cytotoxic T-cell response shows the vaccine's potential to eradicate cells infected with SARS-CoV-2.
-These findings demonstrated the potential immunogenicity of Imunon's PLACCINE DNA vaccine, which is intended to provide broad-spectrum protection and resistance against variants by incorporating multiple viral antigens, to improve vaccine stability at storage temperatures of 4°C and above, and to facilitate cheaper and easier manufacturing.
+On September 2, 2021, the Company announced results from preclinical in vivo studies showing production of antibodies T-cell response specific to the spike antigen of SARS-CoV-2 when immunizing BALB/c mice with the Company's novel PLACCINE DNA vaccine platform.
+Moreover, the antibodies to SARS-CoV-2 spike antigen prevented the infection of cells in the viral neutralization assay.
+The production of antibodies predicts the ability of PLACCINE to protect against SARS-CoV-2.
+The elicitation of cytotoxic T-cell response shows the vaccine's potential to eradicate cells infected with SARS-CoV-2, demonstrating the potential immunogenicity of Imunon's PLACCINE DNA vaccine, which is intended to provide broad protection and resistance against variants by incorporating multiple viral antigens, to improve vaccine stability at storage of 4°C and above, and to facilitate cheaper and easier manufacturing.

 On January 31, 2022, the Company announced the initiation of a nonhuman primate ("NHP") challenge study with Imunon's DNA-based approach for a SARS-CoV-2 vaccine.
-The NHP pilot study followed the generation of encouraging mouse data and will evaluate the Company's lead vaccine formulations for safety, immunogenicity and protection against SARS-CoV-2.
-In completed preclinical studies, Imunon demonstrated a favorable safety profile and efficient immune responses including IgG response, neutralizing antibodies and T-cell responses that parallel the activity of commercial vaccines following intramuscular (IM) administration of novel vaccine compositions expressing a single viral antigen.
-In addition, vector development has shown promise of neutralizing activity against a range of SARS-CoV-2 variants.
-Imunon's DNA-based vaccines have been based on a simple intramuscular injection that does not require viral encapsulation or special equipment for administration.
+The NHP pilot study followed the generation of encouraging mouse data and the Company's lead vaccine formulations for safety, immunogenicity and protection against SARS-CoV-2.
+In complete studies, Imunon demonstrated a favorable safety profile and efficient immune responses including IgG response, neutralizing and T-cell responses that parallel the activity of commercial vaccines following intramuscular (IM) administration of compositions expressing a single viral antigen.
+In addition, vector development has shown promise of neutralizing activity across a range of SARS-CoV-2 variants.
+Imunon's DNA-based vaccines have been based on a simple intramuscular injection and require viral encapsulation or special equipment for administration.